digiltd/oh-rtd-test/HABDroid.md

 Android app supports disabling screen timeout timer while Android app is running.
 This is useful for those who use Android device as a wall control panel.
 This can be set through Settings menu.

+Fontsize in charts.
+To increase the size of the font in charts in the app you need to change the scale setting in the .cfg file.
+This should make the text readable in your phone: chart:scale=0.5

 **openHAB version support**

 Android app is compatible with openHAB version starting from 1.0.0.